32bitkid/refactorman.com/source/_posts/exploring-the-dct-part-i.md

 ## Example input block

-The first thing that happens, is the image is broken down into 8&#215;8 pixel blocks.
+The first thing that happens is the image is broken down into 8&times;8 pixel blocks.
 An example block might look something like this:

 ```coffeescript
 input = [